inspiredminds/contao-future-cache-invalidation/README.md

             'InspiredMinds\ContaoFutureCacheInvalidation\Message\InvalidateCacheMessage': cache_invalidation
 ```

-If you use a `doctrine://` transport you will also have to install `symfony/doctrine-messenger`:
+If you use such a `doctrine://` transport you will also have to install `symfony/doctrine-messenger`:

 ```
 composer require symfony/doctrine-messenger